LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-is-her.md

 from a world appart, or even a multiverse,

-she'll find that I care.
+she'll find out that I care,

+so much so that my life is on the table for her safety.

 &nbsp;